Updated June 2026 · ClinicalTrials.gov

 Pfizer is an industry sponsor — typically a pharmaceutical, biotechnology, or medical device company.
 Industry sponsors fund and run the largest share of registered trials in the United States and are subject to FDA registration requirements under the FDA Amendments Act (FDAAA 801) for most drug and device studies.

-Pfizer's research footprint spans Migraine (3 trials), Hemophilia A (3), and Hemophilia B (3) as the top three conditions.
+Pfizer's research footprint spans Acute Treatment of Migraine (3 trials), COVID-19 (3), and Hemophilia A (3) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by Pfizer